Cuprate/cuprate/readme.md

 ## Contact

-If you wish to contact contributors privately, you can import our pgp keys from the gpg_keys folder.
+If you wish to contact contributors privately, you can import our pgp keys from the misc/gpg_keys folder.
 You can also contact us directly on Matrix (see contributors list in `Cargo.toml`).
 If you wish to follow the development closely or just talk to us more casually, you can join our [Revolt server](https://rvlt.gg/DZtCpfW1).</br>

 ## Donations